+Ethics Course Requirement (3)
-3. Multicultural Requirement (3 semester hours)

-All courses that meet this requirement can be found on page 12.
-Courses from this list are noted in the major requirements below with an asterisk.

-4. Core Course Requirements: (18 semester hours) All courses must be completed with a grade of C or higher.
+- 2. Foreign Language Requirement: (6 semester hours) - Multicultural Requirement (3 semester hours) All courses that meet this requirement can be found on page 12.
+Courses from this list are noted in the major requirements below with an asterisk. - 4.
+Core Course Requirements: (18 semester hours) All courses must be completed with a grade of C or higher.
 Courses in the major cannot be taken as pass/fail.

-SOCI 111 General Sociology (3)
+\ SOCI 111 General Sociology (3)

 BIOL/PSYC/ Statistics for the Behavioral and

 SOCI 324 Natural Sciences (3)

-SOCI/PSYC 325 Research Design (3)
+SOCI/PSYC 325 Quantitative Research Methods (3)

 SOCI 460 Classical Social Theory (3)

-SOCI 470 Contemporary Social Theory (3)

-SOCI 495 Integrative Seminar (3)
+SOCI 470 Contemporary Social Theory (3) \\ SOCI 495 Integrative Seminar (3)